Risk Factors For Eating Disorders In Sports

 Athletes who are experiencing or are especially vulnerable to eating disorders will likely benefit from diverse care approaches.
 Multidisciplinary care may involve collaboration between sports medicine physicians, mental health professionals, nutritionists, and physiologists to address the interplay of physical, psychological, and nutritional factors involved in eating disorders.

-Navigating recovery while maintaining athletic performance
+Navigating recovery and sport performance

 Recovery from an eating disorder while continuing to train and compete as an athlete presents unique challenges.
 Balancing the nutritional needs for recovery with the physical demands of sport requires careful planning and ongoing support.

-Balancing nutritional needs and body image concerns during recovery
+Nutritional needs and body image

 Addressing nutritional needs during recovery usually involves working with a sports nutritionist specializing in eating disorders.
 They may be able to help athletes develop meal plans that support both recovery and athletic performance.
 Note that in some cases, athletes may need to take time off from training or competing in order to recover.